dphiffer/flapmmo-bot/README.md

 Bookmarklet
 -----------

-To install, copy and paste [the bookmarklet text file](https://raw.githubusercontent.com/dphiffer/flapmmo-bot/master/flapmmo-bot-bookmarklet.txt) into a new bookmark.
+To install, copy and paste [the bookmarklet text file](https://raw.githubusercontent.com/dphiffer/flapmmo-bot/master/flapmmo-bot-bookmarklet.txt) into a new browser bookmark.
 The URL of the bookmark should be `javascript:(function(){var%20FlapMMObot={...`

-Just visit the bookmark (or click on the button if it's in your bookmark toolbar) to activate FlapMMO-bot while at [flapmmo.com](http://flapmmo.com/).
+To activate FlapMMO-bot, select the bookmark (or click on the button if it's in your bookmark toolbar) while at [flapmmo.com](http://flapmmo.com/).
 You just need to click once, and the bot should start flying by itself.

 Userscript
 ----------